How to warm up an email account

 Don’t send too many at once

 If you try to fit into “the best hours to send business emails” you may end up sending too many emails for very short periods of time.
+Set up a steady number of emails, not too many, and send them during the working hours.
+For example, from 6 AM to 5 PM.

 - If your mailbox tries to push numerous messages at certain times and is totally inactive at other times, this may be treated as an anomaly by your email service provider.